iSemary/echo-trend/README.md

 ## Fetch News

-There's a 2 ways to fetch the articles, categories, authors, and sources from the service providers
+There's a 2 ways to fetch the articles, categories, authors, and sources from the service providers.

 1- By Calling the GET API: